g-lalevee/Apigee-GCP-Services/README.md

 3. Deploy this proxy<BR>Deploy proxy in **apiproxy** folder.

 4. Create GCP Service Accounts<BR>To authorize Apigee to use Google Cloud BigQuery and PubSub, you must first:
-    - Create a service account in Google Cloud and assign it the necessary roles to access your BigQuery dataset and publish intot a PubSub Topicc.
+    - Create a service account in Google Cloud and assign it the necessary roles to access your BigQuery dataset and publish a message into a PubSub topic.
     - Create and download the 2 json keys for the service accounts

 5. Configure GCP Services (BigQuery and PubSub)<BR>If needed, in your GCP project, create a BigQuery table and PubSub topic to be able to use this proxy.